cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

   });
 ```

-This function is much the same as in `addFollowersByLevel()`, minus sorting top followers.
+This function is structured similarly to `addFollowersByLevel()`, minus sorting top followers.
 We're only getting data for one user (the username in the input box) so there's no need to loop through the Promises either.

-We get a Promise for `mainUser` and on its fulfillment, add it to the graph.
+We get a Promise for `mainUser` and on its fulfillment, add the returned data to the graph at level 0 (recall that `addToGraph()` takes care of converting the Twitter user object to a Cytoscape.js node).
+After adding the main user and that user's followers, we can expand outwards with `addFollowersByLevel()`, starting from level 1 (the followers of the main user).
+The `options` object, containing properties that are constant between calls of `addFollowersByLevel()`, is specified here.
+I've used these values (`maxLevel: 4, usersPerLevel: 3`) when downloading data for the cache so if you want to change these, [running your own API](https://github.com/cytoscape/cytoscape.js-tutorials/tree/master/twitterAPI_express) is necessary.

+In case there's an error, we don't want to abort the graphing (it's better to display the graph in its current state than to throw an error and erase everything).
+To accomplish this, `addFollowersByLevel()` is wrapped in a [`try...catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block.
+Additionally, the entire Promise.then() function has a [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) statement at the end to collect and print any error produced by a Promise that was rejected.

 # Intermission